evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 {::include ./analysed_as.inc}
 {: #table_analysed_as title="All AS (source/destination/transit)"}

-The table attributes some tier qualification to some ASs based on the Wikipedia page {{TIER1}}, but there are no common way to decide who is a tier-1.
+The table attributes some tier qualification to some ASs based on the Wikipedia page {{TIER1}}, but there is no common way to decide who is a tier-1.
 Based on some CAIDA research, all the above (except GO6, which is a stub network) are transit providers.

 While this document lists some operators, the intent is not to build a wall of fame or a wall of shame but more to get an idea about which kind of providers drop packets with extension headers and how widespread the drop policy is enforced and where, i.e., in the access provider or in the core of the Internet.